 Investors should be aware of the risks of investing in companies dealing with environmentally polluting manufacturing processes.
 Graphite electrode manufacturing is one such process, which has seen the authorities closing down plants in various countries like China (about 300,000 TPA shut in last 2-3 years) as well as India (Bengaluru plant of Graphite India Ltd closed down).
-Such risk of non-compliance with environmental norms as well as social activism pose a serious concern to investors and they should factor it while making an opinion about such companies.
+Such risk of non-compliance with environmental norms as well as social activism poses a serious concern to investors and they should factor it while making an opinion about such companies.

 Going ahead, investors should monitor the profit margins of HEG Ltd along with the progress of the capacity expansion project within cost and time limits.
 Investors should monitor the foreign exchange management by the company along with investments in associate/group companies.